MrEdgariux/virus/README.md

-virus is not a prank
+This is not fully a virus, but it was made by me | **MrEdgariux** so you should not play with it so much XD

-made by MrEdgariux | on video
+It was made in 2 different programming languages: - Python - and - Batch -